Zywave/booster/src/_areas/design-system/components/breadcrumbs.md

 ---
 ## What are Breadcrumbs

-Breadcrumbs are a form of secondary navigation that helps users easily see and navigate through page hierarchies.
+Breadcrumbs are a form of secondary navigation that helps users view and navigate efficiently through page hierarchies.
 The Breadcrumb links also allow users to backtrack through deep navigation as far as they need to.

 <hr>